Wi-Form/Wi-Form/README.md

 This command will show collection of data in realtime and save the output file on the desktop.

-## Post processing

-Post-processing / Making the mesh
+## Post-processing / Making the mesh
 The process of making the pointcloud into a solid mesh a multiple stepped process.
 The process uses two programs to generate the mesh:
 - Blender 2.7
 	- With the cvs importer plugin <a href="https://blenderartists.org/t/a-script-to-import-a-csv-file-and-create-meshes-for-blender-2-5x-or-later/501410">Link to plugin</a>